Paying due homage to a deliciously dark treat with horror and comedy in abundance

-Martin had significant creative input when crafting the character, particularly for the aforementioned ‘Dentist!’ scene, which sees Scrivello arrive at work clad in full leather, seamlessly stepping off his still-moving bike to trigger a truly spellbinding physical performance.
+Martin had significant creative input while crafting the character, particularly for the aforementioned ‘Dentist!’ scene, which sees Scrivello arrive at work clad in full leather, seamlessly stepping off his still-moving motorbike to trigger a truly spellbinding physical performance.
 The deliriously animated Scrivello bursts into the waiting room like a comedic tsunami, punching a nurse out cold and twisting the head off a little girl’s doll before descending upon his first patient, the last part the actor’s own suggestion.
-So engaged in the role was Martin that he initially suggested laying out the nurse with a motorcycle helmet, but the punch is so unequivocally on the nose, a weapon just wasn’t necessary.
+So engaged in the role was Martin that he initially suggested laying out the nurse with a motorcycle helmet, but the punch is so unequivocally on the nose that a weapon just wasn’t necessary.
 Scrivello is a pure bastard.
-He doesn’t hide his intentions; there are no bones about him whatsoever.
+He doesn’t hide his intentions.
+There are no bones about him whatsoever.
 Your time in his chair will be pure, unadulterated torture, his nostrils flaring at the very idea of dishing out the pain.

-It’s those comedic eurekas that make the character such a joy, like the moment when Scrivello knees a preteen patient in the gut before going to work with an array of razor-sharp implements.
-As someone with a dentist phobia, some of those images and sounds, like the grotesquely intimate moment from inside the patient’s mouth, are hell on Earth, and Martin plays a superlative devil.
+It’s those comedic eurekas that make the character such a joy, like the moment when Scrivello knees a preteen patient in the gut before going to work with an array of razor sharp implements.
+As someone with a dentist phobia, some of those images and sounds, like the grotesquely intimate moment from inside the patient’s mouth, are hell on Earth.
+Martin plays a superlative devil.
 When he later meets his match in Bill Murray’s unquenchable masochist, Arthur Denton, a part the actor completely ad-libbed, the film achieves collaborative gold with two of the genre’s true greats.
-It’s so satisfying to witness such a smug bully succumb to his worst nightmare ― a creature so in love with pain it completely emasculates Scrivello.
+It’s so satisfying to witness such a smug bully succumbing to his worst nightmare ― a creature so in love with pain that it completely emasculates Scrivello.
 For a moment you almost feel pity for his waning vigour.

 Of Martin’s importance to the role, Oz would explain, “At the time, there was still leftover remnants of Fonzie from Happy Days [who the stage character was based on], and I remember Steve saying, ‘Look, I just don’t want to do Fonzie.’
 And I said, ‘No problem.
 You do whatever you want.’
 Steve’s a genius… the character was always this sadistic dentist who rode a motorcycle and wore black leather.
 That’s not original Steve Martin.
 What’s original Steve is the addition of the Elvis stuff… I remember when he sees the plant the first time.
 There was the first (take), the second and then he ended with, ‘It’s biiggg.’
 That cracked me up then, it still cracks me up.”